letterpad/letterpad/README.md

 bun run start
 ```

+> **❗ Note**: Copy `apps/client/.env.sample` to `apps/client/.env`.
+Your blog will not work without setting the CLIENT_ID in `apps/client/.env`.
+You can find the CLIENT_ID by logging into your admin dashboard and navigating to Settings > Keys.

 ### Using Docker

 If you prefer using Docker for deployment, you can run Letterpad with the following command: